Glaucoma: Symptoms, Causes, and Treatments

 Treatments, prescribed by an ophthalmologist, aim to reduce intraocular pressure:

-• Eye drops: Initial solution to control blood pressure.
+• Eye drops: Initial solution to control pressure.

 • Laser: Techniques such as trabeculoplasty to improve drainage.

-• Combination therapy: Integrated use of multiple treatments.
+• Combined therapy: Integrated use of multiple treatments.

 • Information on visual health